b3brooks5/Shell/README.txt

 second executable entered.

-with Single piping we know it will always work with a build-in and executable but not allways with a combination of two of the same of them.
+with Single piping we know it will always work with a build-in and executable but not always with a combination of two of the same of them.

 Background: